Level Up Your Sales Team: Key Strategies to Improve Team Performance

-When it comes to retaining great team members, employee recognition programs and initiatives can play a crucial role.
+When it comes to retaining great team members, employee recognition programs, performance incentives, and initiatives can play a crucial role.

 According to Josh Bersin, founder and principal at Bersin by Deloitte, companies with a "recognition-rich culture" have a 31% lower voluntary turnover rate.